Medically reviewed by Drugs.com. Last updated on March 4, 2021.

 The exact cause of nonallergic rhinitis is unknown.

 - Environmental or occupational irritants.
 Dust, smog, secondhand smoke or strong odors, such as perfumes, can trigger nonallergic rhinitis.
-Chemical fumes, such as those you might be exposed to in certain occupations, also may be to blame.
+Chemical fumes, such as those you might be exposed to in certain occupations, also can be to blame.

 - Weather changes.
 Temperature or humidity changes can trigger the membranes inside your nose to swell and cause a runny or stuffy nose.

-Nonallergic rhinitis can also be triggered in some people by sedatives, antidepressants, oral contraceptives or drugs used to treat erectile dysfunction.
+Nonallergic rhinitis also can be triggered in some people by sedatives, antidepressants, oral contraceptives or drugs used to treat erectile dysfunction.
 Overuse of decongestant nasal sprays can cause a type of nonallergic rhinitis called rhinitis medicamentosa.

 - Prolonged use of decongestant nasal drops or sprays.
 Using over-the-counter decongestant nasal drops or sprays (Afrin, Dristan, others) for more than a few days can actually cause more-severe nasal congestion when the decongestant wears off, often called rebound congestion.